slabban/slabban.github.io/index.md

 # Welcome to My Portfolio!
-All that has made me who I am as Engineer is highlighted here.
+All that has made me who I am as an Engineer is highlighted here.

 #### For your ease of perusing, I've listed my projects as follows: